ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-linkedin-data.md

    subject:"Contoso Company Page"
    ```

-- To make it easier to locate or manage items that are imported, the owner of the storage mailbox (or anyone assigned the FullAccess permission) can set up an inbox rule to move the items from a specific LinkedIn Company page to a specific folder.
+- To make it easier to locate or manage LinkedIn items imported to Office 365, the owner of the storage mailbox (or anyone assigned the FullAccess permission) can set up an inbox rule to move the items from a specific LinkedIn Company page to a specific folder.
 This is helpful if the storage mailbox is used to archive items that are imported from different third-party data sources.
 For example, you can create an inbox rule that moves all items that contain the name of a specific LinkedIn Company page in the subject field to a specific folder.